-- During the development of the JRA, the NCR, as well as the eastern part of the state, experienced a winter blizzard described as a "Bomb Cyclone."
-This type of event is defined by a drop in barometric pressure that exceeds 24 millibars in 24 hours. - The storm left hundreds of thousands of residents without power, stranded more than 1,000 motorists, shut down Denver International Airport (DIA), and resulted in one fatality. - Record setting non-thunderstorm winds clocked in at 80 MPH at DIA and major roadways were shut down. - The storm led the Governor to declare an emergency and the National Guard was activated to assist with search, rescue, and life-saving efforts.
+In March of 2019, the NCR, as well as the eastern part of the state, experienced a winter blizzard described as a "Bomb Cyclone."
+This type of event is defined by a drop in barometric pressure that exceeds 24 millibars in 24 hours13.
+The storm left hundreds of thousands of residents without power, stranded more than 1,000 motorists, shut down Denver International Airport (DIA), and resulted in one fatality.
+Record setting non-thunderstorm winds clocked in at 80 MPH at DIA and major roadways were shut down.
+The storm led the Governor to declare an emergency and the National Guard was activated to assist with search, rescue, and life-saving efforts.